enghwa/aws-lambda-zombie-workshop/README.md

 * Currently, this API method is configured to a "MOCK" integration.
 MOCK integrations are dummy backends that are useful when you are testing and don't yet have the backend built out but need the API to return sample dummy data.
 You will remove the MOCK integration and configure this GET method to connect to a Lambda function that queries DynamoDB.

 6\.
 For the **Lambda Region** field, select the region in which you launched the CloudFormation stack.
 (HINT: Select the region code that corresponds with the yellow CloudFormation button you clicked to launch the CloudFormation template).
-For example if you launched your stack in Virginia (us-east-1), then you will select us-east-1 as your Lambda Region.

 * When you launched the CloudFormation template, it also created several Lambda functions for you locally in the region you selected, including functions for retrieving data from and putting data into a DynamoDB "Talkers" table with details about which survivors are currently typing in the chat room.